AoboHill/STAM_and_Simulation/README.md

 2. Simulation_MOM.R is to assess the error of moment approximation approach.
    The true distribution is sampled using discrete WF.
-   (This file may be out-of-date.
-If there is any problem with it, please tell me and I will modify it ASAP.)
 ```

 ## Scaling